 4. Life insurance

 Permanent or universal life insurance isn’t a conventional way to save for college, but it works for some.
-With one of these policies, you’ll have a cash value account in addition to the death benefit.
+With one of these policies, you’ll have a cash value account and the death benefit.
 That cash value grows tax-deferred at a relatively low but guaranteed rate.

 If your policy grows enough, you can essentially take a loan out against the cash balance of your life insurance policy to pay for educational expenses.
-This loan can affect the death benefit payout, so make sure you understand the risks.
+This loan can affect the death benefit payout, so know your policy details before taking action.
 Individual policy return rates vary widely.
-Have a financial professional that isn’t selling you a policy review any documents to tell you if purchasing a policy is a good choice.
+Have a financial professional who isn’t selling you a policy review any documents to tell you if purchasing a policy is a good choice.

 5. Coverdell education savings accounts